BardsWork/black-sholes-with-google-sheets/README.md

 The inspiration for this App Scripts was my curiosity in simulating different option pricing scenarios to better understand contract pricing.
 While calculating BSM is fairly trivial, I wanted access to functions so I can compare different scenarios, for example, how much would implied volatility need to increase for the option to react similarly if the underlying increased $1.

 If that sounds interesting, please read the docs to understand the function and their limitations, which there are a lot of.
-However, for simple scenario comparison, the data is adaquate.
+However, for simple scenario comparison, the data is adequate.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description` -->